iosamuel/souch/README.md

 		'price': 2
 	}; // pass the data to modify in the doc, like CouchDB say, have to send all the new data and the old data, of course Souch handle for you the _rev id, so you don't have to worry about that products.put('orangeId123', post, function(result){
-		console.log(result); // in these case 'result' is the same JSON object that CouchDB send to POST }); // here you pass for the first argument, the ID for the doc to modify, the data to modify and of course, the callback to take the results from couchdb
+		console.log(result); // in this case 'result' is the same JSON object that CouchDB send to POST }); // here you pass like first argument the ID for the doc to modify, the data to modify and of course, the callback to take the results from couchdb

 	// or you can insert with PUT
 	products.put('myNewId', post, true, function(result){ // the third argument tell that this info will be inserted in place of modified.